zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

 The Resource Browse pattern provides resource discovery and management across resource groups.
 It allows users to view lists of resources of a single resource type, or multiple resource types, across regions, locations, and subscriptions.
 The resource browse page, or the Browse blade, is typically the entry point into an Azure service.

-The `All resources` service, as in the following example, is one of the most used services because it enables you to browse across all Azure resource types in a single list.
+The `All resources` service, as in the following example, is one of the most visited services in the Azure Portal,  because it enables you to browse across all Azure resource types in a single list.
+Many customers navigate to a specific Azure service or a resource directly from the resource browse page.

 ![alt-text](../media/top-extensions-resources/allResources.png "All resources – unfiltered")

 ## Resource browse blade

+Resource browse surfaces a user’s resources by highlighting top-level pieces of resource data in a grid view.
 Resource browse provides easy filtering, searching, sorting and grouping within the list.
 The user can perform bulk actions to take action on selected resources directly from the list.
 Selecting a resource from the browse experience will invoke the Resource Manage experience.

 Some examples are as follows.